aristanetworks/avd-workshops/workshops/cicd-basics.md

 ![Merge PR 2](assets/images/merge-pr-2.png)

-At this point, this will kick off our second workflow (`prod.yml`) against the `main` branch.
-This workflow will build and deploy our updates with CVP.
+At this point, this will kick off our production workflow (`prod.yml`) against the `main` branch.
+The `prod.yml` workflow will build and deploy our updates with CVP.
 If you go to the "Provisioning" tab of CVP, you should be able to see tasks and pending changes.
 This workflow will automatically run any pending tasks for us.
 We can optionally connect to one of the spines at either site to see the new VLANs.

 ![Deploy production](assets/images/deploy-prod.png)